SUNRISE MALL

 Sacramento County (Citrus Heights), California

-Developed by H & C Associates, a joint venture of the James J. Cordano Company and Ernest W. Hahn, Incorporated, SUNRISE MALL was a single-level, fully-enclosed retail center.
-The structure was designed by Parkin Architects, Engineers & Planners, of Los Angeles, Avner Naggar, of Los Angles, Burke, Kober, Nicolais & Archuleta, of Los Angeles, Charles Luckman Associates, also of Los Angles, and Eddie & Painter, of Fresno.
+The single-level, fully-enclosed shopping hub was designed by Parkin Architects, Engineers & Planners, of Los Angeles, Avner Naggar, of Los Angles, Burke, Kober, Nicolais & Archuleta, of Los Angeles, Charles Luckman Associates, also of Los Angles, and Eddie & Painter, of Fresno.
+It was centered on a 1,250-foot-long shopping concourse.

-SUNRISE MALL eventually housed 108 stores and services.
-Fifty of these were inaugurated as part of the April 1972 grand opening.
-Eighty-five stores were in operation by the time of a second mall-wide dedication, which was held on August 17th.
+Fifty inline stores were inaugurated as part of the Grand Opening 1, with thirty-five inline stores dedicated during Grand Opening 2.
 Charter tenants included Marlene's ladies' wear, Sunset House Gadget Tree, College-Hi young men's wear, Richman Brothers men's wear, The Happy Steak Restaurant, Double Up ladies' wear, Hof's Brau Restaurant, Fabric Center and Waldenbooks.

 Major shopping venues in the SUNRISE MALL trade area included COUNTRY CLUB CENTRE (1952) {7.5 miles southwest, in Sacramento County}, ARDEN FAIR CENTER (1961) {9.7 miles southwest, in Sacramento} and COUNTRY CLUB PLAZA (1961) {7.3 miles southwest, in Sacramento County}.